 Ensure sufficient machining allowances are provided for distortion of the casting

-Ensure that the correct machining symbols are used and they are located against the correct surfaces
+Ensure that the correct machining symbols are used and they are located against the correct surfaces or witness lines

 When specific machining operations are required ensure that the requirements are identified